Drinking alcohol is ingrained in modern culture in many countries around the world. It’s a way to socialize, relax, and celebrate.

 If you or a loved one has a worrisome drinking habit, take our self-assessment test to find out if it’s time to get help.

 Since it is impossible to say how long it takes to develop alcohol dependence, a personalized approach is required.
 No matter how severe the alcohol dependence, you or a loved one can benefit from professional help for addiction.
-At Rosglas Recovery, we offer a range of programs, including individual and group counselling sessions, to help you live a life of sobriety.
+At Rosglas Recovery, we offer a range of luxury therapy retreats, including individual and group counselling sessions, to help you live a life of sobriety.